 Administrators shall request specific dates for the scheduling of their vacations through their Appropriate Administrative Area Supervisor.

-Vacation allowance shall be scheduled as vacation leave at such times as will best serve the needs of the University, the unit member and the public interest.
-Vacation allowance shall be scheduled by the Appropriate Administrative Area Supervisor after consultation with the Chief Administrative Officer.
+Vacation allowance shall be scheduled as a vacation leave at such times as will best serve the needs of the University, the unit member and the public interest.
+Vacation allowance will be scheduled by the Appropriate Administrative Area Supervisor after consultation with the Chief Administrative Officer.
 The parties shall ensure that vacation allowance is scheduled in order that the unit member may not lose vacation credits.
-No member of the bargaining unit shall carry vacation leave credit of more than 480 hours (sixty four (64) days).
-Any member of the bargaining unit who has available unused vacation leave, and who because of the provisions of this Section would lose such vacation leave, shall have such vacation leave converted to sick leave as of the accruals at the end of the last pay period in April and October of each year.
+No member of the bargaining unit shall carry vacation leave credit of more than 375 hours (fifty (50) days).
+All vacation leave credits above the fifty (50) day limit shall be forfeited on May 1 and November 1 each year.